MilanPicard/DiscoNet/README.md

 vignette(TargetRepositioningProstateCancer)
 ```

-To analyze your own network using DiscoNet, a simple PPI network will do, but larger multi-layer networks can be exploited as well.
+To analyze your own network using DiscoNet, a simple PPI network will do, but larger multi-layer networks can be exploited as well as some functions can exploit multiple cores in parallel.

 ### Maintainer